cognitedata/kuiper/kuiper_documentation/built_in_functions.md

 `regex_is_match(haystack, regex)`

 Return `true` if the haystack matches the regex.
 Prefer this over the other regex methods if you only need to check for the presence of a match.
-Note that we support a limited form of regex without certain complex features like backreferences and look-around.
-See [here](https://docs.rs/regex/1.11.0/regex/index.html#syntax) for a detailed overview of all the available regex syntax.
+We support a limited form of regex without certain complex features, such as backreferences and look-around.
+See [all the available regex syntax](https://docs.rs/regex/1.11.0/regex/index.html#syntax).
 We recommend using [regex101](https://regex101.com/) with the mode set to `rust` for debugging regex.

 **Code examples**
 ```